arahi7860/mongo-intro/readme.md

 **Consistency**: Databases can enforce rules regarding consistency of data, especially when handling simultaneous requests to update information.

-**Scalability**: Databases can handle lots of requests per second, and many DBs have ways to scale to massive loads by replicating / syncing information across multiple DBs.
+**Scalability**: Databases can handle lots of requests per second, and many DBs have ways to scale to massive page loads by replicating / syncing information across multiple DBs.

 **Querying**: DBs make it easy to search, sort, filter and combine related data using a **Query Language**.